Frequently Asked Questions- Guided Buying

 I have an issue with a Supplier's performance

-If the supplier is a College Preferred Supplier, please contact the Purchasing Department with full details of the issue, who will then take up the matter with the supplier to make sure performance will meet the required expectations.
+If the supplier is a College Preferred Supplier, please contact the Procurement Department with full details of the issue, who will then take up the matter with the supplier to make sure performance will meet the required expectations.

-If the supplier is not a College preferred supplier, and there are no specific contract terms to refer to, the Purchasing Department will be able to advise on the College’s legal position.
+If the supplier is not a College preferred supplier, and there are no specific contract terms to refer to, the Procurement Department will be able to advise on the College’s legal position.
 It will be important to have as many details of the order and the issue as possible in order to advise on what actions are possible in accordance with the College’s standard terms and conditions of business which the purchase order will be have been placed on.

 Why do I need to raise a purchase order?